-Minor issues of misconduct or unsatisfactory performance will be dealt with informally by an employee's Manager with assistance from Human Resources if necessary.
-The employee will be counselled about the standards of performance expected and improvements to be made.
-Counselling does not form part of the disciplinary procedure.
+Minor issues of misconduct will normally be dealt with informally by an employee's Manager with assistance from Human Resources if necessary.
+The employee will be informed of the standards of performance expected and improvements to be made.
+This does not form part of the disciplinary procedure.

-Examples of misconduct or unsatisfactory performance that will invoke the various stages of the disciplinary procedure are outlined in Appendix 1.
+Examples of misconduct that will invoke the various stages of the disciplinary procedure are outlined in Appendix 1.